echarrod/echarrod/README.md

 ### Hi there 👋
  I'm Ed.
-I'm a backend software engineer with a passion for Blockchain, AI, Open Source, Diversity & Inclusion.
+I'm a backend software engineer and founder with a passion for Blockchain, AI, Open Source, Diversity & Inclusion.

 <br />